This section describes the different time update modes available for the Video Player component and how it interacts with them.

 The Video Player follows Unity’s capture frame rate (Time.captureFramerate) and capture delta time (Time.captureDeltaTime).

-When you specify a capture frame rate, a Video Player’s playback becomes synchronous, which means the Video Player displays all frames at the expected time stamp even if it has to delay the overall game execution.
-Another advantage of the capture frame rate is that, it also blocks preparation and seek operations, which leads to consistent and accurate results.
+With a non-zero capture frame rate, Video Player operations - including preparation and seek - run synchronously to ensure consistent results.
 However, this might slow down game execution especially when the video must remain synchronized with the rest of the sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 Note: On the Web platform, Unity’s Video Player doesn’t support synchronous playback with captureFramerate.
-By default, it uses the normal asynchronous playback that’s described with the Game time update mode.
+By default, it uses the normal asynchronous playback that’s described with the Game Time update mode.

 The audio DSP clock comes from the Audio module.
 You can access it through AudioSettings.dspTime.